Malga-Vision/VisionTool/README.md

 [# alternatively open an existing project

-test.open_project()          ]
+test.open_project()]

-# load the video provided
+# load the video provided, load the provided sample annotations, and perform frame extraction

 test.Load_Videos()

-# needed for proceeding with manual or automatic annotation, code to handle the rest of operations

-test.annotate()
-# This line of code is necessary to perform loading of provided annotation for sample video, loading of labels and frame extraction.

-test.view_annotation()
+'''
 this line will open the GUI.
 By selecting 'annot. only' and scrolling the frames it is possible to see the annotated frames.
 Click 'Save' and close the window and continue with the next line of code.
 If you wish, you can modify the existing annotations or add more to improve precision in prediction).
+'''

+test.view_annotation()

 # set the preferences for the neural network prediction (at the end press Ok)
+#for the included sample video, we suggest to try EfficientNet architectures with a minimum batch size = 5 to obtain a better prediction

 test.preferences_annotation()

-#for the included sample video, we suggest to try EfficientNet architectures with a minimum batch size = 5 to obtain a better prediction

 # perform training and prediction
 test.check_and_train()